-- Wireless devices that support 802.11n are backwards compatible and can connect wirelessly at 802.11g or 802.11b. - Connecting at 802.11b or 802.11g will limit the capability of your 802.11n supported wireless devices from obtaining higher performance and data rates. - Allowing 802.11b or 802.11g devices to connect to an 802.11n capable wireless network may degrade the wireless network performance below the higher performance and data rates of 802.11n. - Wireless devices that only support 802.11b or 802.11g will not be able to connect to a wireless network that is set to 802.11n only mode. - Wireless devices that only support 802.11b will not be able to connect to a wireless network that is set to 802.11g only mode. - Wireless Name (SSID): Enter the wireless name (SSID) for your wireless network.
-This acronym stands for Service Set Identifier and is the name of your wireless network.
-It differentiates your wireless network from others around you.
-By default, the router's wireless name is unique to the device.
-If you choose to change the SSID, change it to a name that you can easily remember.
+- Wireless devices that support 802.11n are backwards compatible and can connect wirelessly at 802.11g or 802.11b. - Connecting at 802.11b or 802.11g will limit the capability of your 802.11n supported wireless devices from obtaining higher performance and data rates. - Allowing 802.11b or 802.11g devices to connect to an 802.11n capable wireless network may degrade the wireless network performance below the higher performance and data rates of 802.11n. - Wireless devices that only support 802.11b or 802.11g will not be able to connect to a wireless network that is set to 802.11n only mode. - Wireless devices that only support 802.11b will not be able to connect to a wireless network that is set to 802.11g only mode. - Broadcast Network Name (SSID): - o Enabled allows wireless devices to search and discover your wireless network name (also called SSID) broadcasted by your router. - Disabled turns off the ability for wireless devices to find your network.

-Wireless Name (SSID) TRENDnet811_2.4GHz_9075

-- Broadcast Network Name (SSID): - o Enabled allows wireless devices to search and discover your wireless network name (also called SSID) broadcasted by your router. - Disabled turns off the ability for wireless devices to find your network.
 It is still possible for wireless devices to be configured to connect to your wireless network.
-Disabling this setting will disable WPS functionality.

-Broadcast Network

-Name (SSID) Enabled ▼

-Name (SSID) Enabled

-Disabled

-Frequency (Channel): To manually set the channel on which the router will broadcast, click the drop-down list and select the desired Channel for wireless communication.
-The goal is to select the Channel that is least used by neighboring wireless networks.
+Disabling this setting will disable WPS functionality. - Frequency (Channel): To manually set the channel on which the router will broadcast, click the drop-down list and select the desired Channel for wireless communication.
+The goal is to select the Channel that is least used by neighboring wireless networks. - Channel Bandwidth: Select the appropriate channel width for your wireless network.

-Frequency (Channel) Auto -------------------------- --

-HT Physical Mode

-This section outlines available management options under the HT Physical Mode section for both 2.4GHz and 5GHz wireless sections.

-- Channel Bandwidth: Select the appropriate channel width for your wireless network.
 This setting only applies to 802.11n and 802.11ac.
 For greater 802.11n performance in 2.4GHz, select 40MHz (Options: 20MHz or 40MHz).
-For greater 802.11ac performance in 5GHz, select 80MHz (Options: 20MHz, 40MHz, or 80MHz) It is recommended to use the default channel bandwidth settings. - Note: Please note that this setting may provide more stability than the higher channel bandwidth settings such as 40 MHz or 80MHz for connectivity in busy wireless environments where there are several wireless networks in the area. - 20 MHz This mode operates using a single 20MHz channel for wireless devices connecting at 802.11n on both 2.4GHz and 5GHz.
-This setting may provide more stability than 40MHz or 80MHz for connectivity in busy wireless environments where there are several neighboring wireless networks in the area. - O 40 MHz or 80MHz -When 40MHz or 80MHz is active, this mode is capable of providing higher performance only if the wireless devices support the channel bandwidth settings.
+For greater 802.11ac performance in 5GHz, select 80MHz (Options: 20MHz, 40MHz, or 80MHz) It is recommended to use the default channel bandwidth settings.

+Note: Please note that this setting may provide more stability than the higher channel bandwidth settings such as 40 MHz or 80MHz for connectivity in busy wireless environments where there are several wireless networks in the area.

+20 MHz: This mode operates using a single 20MHz channel for wireless devices connecting at 802.11n on both 2.4GHz and 5GHz.
+This setting may provide more stability than 40MHz or 80MHz for connectivity in busy wireless environments where there are several neighboring wireless networks in the area.

+40 MHz or 80MHz:When 40MHz or 80MHz is active, this mode is capable of providing higher performance only if the wireless devices support the channel bandwidth settings.
 Enabling 40MHz or 80MHz typically results in substantial performance increases when connecting an 802.11n or 802.11ac client.
 Note: Please note that 80MHz channel bandwidth is only available for 802.11ac 5GHz.

-• MCS: Select the speed you would like your wireless network to operate.

-Note: It is recommended to keep the default setting - Auto.